Our COVID-19 Measures

 Central & Eastern Europe

-Our customers continue to work according to their contingency plans, with only a very small percentage of teams present.
+Our customers continue to work according to their contingency plans.
 Business travel and physical meetings are still kept to an absolute minimum, but are maintained to keep security-critical systems running.
-However, due to the reduced number of incidents in all regions, we are seeing a gradual increase in business travel and physical meetings.

 Because we serve customers across the country, year-round, we are used to working remotely and from home, so the impact has been minimal to daily work.
 We have shown that we are able to effectively provide customers.
 Frequentis Germany continues to be fully operational and looking forward to overcoming the inconveniences caused by COVID-19.